The Victor-Victrola Page

 Basics of the Acoustic Phonograph

-This page gives a very brief overview of the operation of the acoustic phonograph.
-Readers who are new to this hobby are encouraged to consult some of the references listed in the Resources section for complete information on the workings of acoustic phonographs.
-This brief section is mainly intended to show the basic acoustic phonograph system and to establish the terminology that I will be using in articles and discussions.
+This page gives a brief overview of the operation of the acoustic and electric phonograph.
+Readers who are new to this hobby are encouraged to consult some of the books listed in the Resources section for complete information on the workings of acoustic phonographs.
+This brief section is mainly intended to show the function of the basic phonograph system and to establish some of the terminology that is used in many of the articles on this website.

-utilized to spin the turntable on most Victor machines.
-Depending on model (and price),
+After 1901, a spring-powered motor was utilized to spin the turntable on most

 mid-1920's used a spring-wound motor, with batteries providing DC power for the

-Early phonographs used an external horn.
+All early Victor phonographs used an external horn.
 External-horn Victors varied considerably in design detail in early years, evolving in sophistication as more was learned about effective transfer of vibro-acoustic energy from the disc to the surrounding room.
 The earliest designs had an integral horn and soundbox structure (photo at left).
-In these models, the horn's neck was attached directly to the soundbox housing, and the entire horn assembly moved along with the needle as the record was played (some of the horn's weight was supported at a pivot point, allowing the soundbox/horn assembly to follow the record grooves.
-However, along with the needle, the record groove also had to pull along the mass of the entire system (needle, soundbox and some of the horn's weight).
-This mass loading resulted in loss of frequency response, reduced volume, and premature record wear.
-To increase the audio volume, the horns became larger and larger, and the need to counterbalance the horn's weight became a serious problem.
+In these models, the horn's neck was attached directly to the soundbox housing, and the entire horn assembly moved along with the needle as the record was played.
+Some of the horn's weight was supported at a pivot point, allowing the soundbox/horn assembly to freely follow the record grooves.
+However, along with the needle, the record groove also had to pull-along half of the mass of the entire playback system (soundbox and some of the horn's weight).
+This mass-loading resulted in loss of frequency response, and caused premature record wear.
+To increase the audio volume, the horns became larger and larger, and the need to counterbalance the horn's increasing weight became a serious problem.
 The weight of very large horns could wear-out a record after only a few plays!

-With the development of the internal-horn Victrola in 1906, the major change was the inversion of the tonearm elbow to route the sound into the horn which was now inside the cabinet (photo at left).
-This resulted in a much less intrusive piece of furniture, and the use of integral doors in front of the horn's outlet allowed the listener to adjust the volume.
-The internal horn was smaller and was "squared off", which resulted in reduced volume when compared to the external horn models, but the public preferred the appearance of these newer machines, and they soon outsold their earlier counterparts.
-Soundbox improvements continued to be made, but the basic design configurations remained the same.
+The introduction of the 1906 "Victrola" revolutionized the fundamental phonograph design simply by inverting the route of the sound waves downward to the horn, which was now mounted inside the cabinet.
+This resulted in a much less intrusive piece of furniture, and the use of integral doors in front of the horn's outlet allowed the listener to adjust the playback volume.
+The internal horn was smaller and was "squared off", which resulted in reduced volume when compared to the external horn models, but the public preferred the appearance and convenience of these newer machines, and they soon outsold their earlier external horn counterparts.
+Soundbox improvements continued to be made though the 'teens, but the basic design configurations remained the same.
 A diagram of the fundamental components and layout of a typical Victrola are shown below.

-An analysis and resulting comparative performance of many of these evolutionary designs are discussed in the Technical Articles Section.
-The key point to remember, however, is that the basic overall principal of operation remained the same from the earliest models until electrical pickup came into common use in the late 1920's.
+A detailed analysis and resulting comparative performance of many of these evolutionary designs is discussed in the Technical Articles Section.
+The key point to remember, however, is that the basic overall principal of operation of the acoustic phonograph remained the same from the earliest models until electrical pickup came into common use in the late 1920's.
 Vibration induced from the moving record is converted into sound waves in the tonearm, and is then transferred to the listening room via a horn.